Belarus: Opposition lawyer snatched by masked men, allies say | DW | 09.09.2020

 Znak is a member of the Council board and a prominent critic of President Alexander Lukashenko.

-The Belarusian police said they were not aware of the alleged detention.
+The Belarusian police initially said they were not aware of the alleged detention.

+Znak was a lawyer for Viktor Barbariko, who intended to stand against Lukashenko in the August elections before he was imprisoned in June.

 Maria Kolesnikova, another opposition figure, was allegedly snatched from the street in Minsk on Monday before reappearing at the Ukrainian border on Tuesday.